Sponsor Licence Change of Circumstances

 Such changes to an organisation must be reported within the Sponsor Management System (SMS).
 Whilst certain changes may be automatically updated within the SMS, other changes can take up to 16 weeks to be actioned and further information regarding the change could be requested by the Home Office.

-Certain changes, such as a complete takeover, may result in the need for a new sponsor licence to be applied for and if there are any changes to the structure of the organisation, we would recommend seeking advice at an early stage as to whether this will have an adverse effect on the sponsor licence.
+Certain changes, such as a complete takeover, may result in the need for a new sponsor licence application and if there are any changes to the structure of the organisation, we would recommend seeking advice at an early stage as to whether this will have an adverse effect on the sponsor licence.

 Changes to a sponsored worker’s circumstances